GoogleChrome/web-vitals/README.md

 interface TTFBAttribution {
   /**
    * The total time spent in redirects before the current page processes the
    * request.
-Npote in future this may only include same-origin redirects.
+Note in future this may only include same-origin redirects.
    */
   redirectDuration: number;
   /**